Dairy-Free & Oil-Free Baking Guide with Recipes

 Replacing eggs can be a little trickier, and it really depends on the function of the egg in the recipe.
 Here are some options for replacing one egg in a recipe to make some great eggless desserts.

-• Combine 1 tbsp of flaxseed with 3 tbsp. of water and blend in a food processor or blender until gelatinous.
+• Flax eggs Combine 1 tbsp of flaxseed with 3 tablespoons of water and blend in a food processor or blender until gelatinous.

-• Use 2-3 tbsp. of mashed banana in baked goods like muffins.
+• Banana- Use 2-3 tablespoons of mashed banana in baked goods like muffins.

-• Substitute 3 tbsp. of aqua-faba for each egg in a recipe.
+• Aquafaba- Substitute 3 tablespoons of aqua-faba for each egg in a recipe.

-• Powdered egg replacers can also be purchased at many health food stores.
+• Commercial egg replacers- Powdered egg replacers can also be purchased at many health food stores.

 Preparing Baking Pans